 , adding the Treasurer, in accordance with Commission Rules (50 Ill.
 Adm.
 Code 7020.20).

 Served a copy of the application on the Treasurer.

 Mail to Illinois State Treasurer as ex oficio Custodian of Injured Workers' Benefit Fund; attn: Legal Staff; 555 W. Monroe St, 14th Floor, Chicago, IL 60661.

 Notified the Treasurer of all proceedings in accordance with Commission Rules and all other applicable court rules.

 Received a final award granting workers' compensation benefits due to the injured employee by the employer (an award is final when the last appeal period has expired and no appeal was filed).

-Sent the Commission the Request for Benefits (IC44 form) within 90 days after the receipt of a final award.
+Send the Commission the Request for Benefits Form (IC 44) word version pdf version within 90 days after the receipt of a final award.
 Make sure to complete all fields.